 Food in any city in Vietnam is cheap.
 You can get home-cooked meals at canteen style places for $1-$1.50 depending on your area.
 Want to go somewhere fancier for special occasions?
 Don’t worry, dinner at a restaurant can be as cheap as $4-$5 per plate.

 Transportation is also considerably cheap and convenient.
 Renting your own motorbike can be as cheap as $200 per month.
 You can even buy a second hand one for a similar price.
 If driving in a pretty chaotic city is not your thing, there are ride-sharing apps like Uber and Grab.
 These two apps also give you the option to ride bikes instead of cars.
 This way you can beat the traffic without having to drive yourself.
-Public buses are also an option in big cities and are usually less than a dollar.
+Public buses are also an option in big cities and are usually less than a dollar to ride.
 Bus and plane tickets to other towns are also very cheap.

 Now, the south of the country — cities like Ho Chi Minh and Nha Trang — do not get as cold and you will definitely feel like you are in a forever summer.
 Who wouldn’t want to live in a place where summer never ends?
 The climate in Vietnam is perfect for those who are tired of the cold.
 It may not be perfect all the time with the monsoons around the rainy season but it will never be too cold.
 You would never have to store your flip-flops and your shorts.